Diyarbakır Prison

-Diyarbakır Prison (Diyarbakır Cezaevi; Girtîgeha Amedê) is a prison located in Diyarbakır, southeastern Turkey.
+Diyarbakır Prison (Diyarbakır Cezaevi; Girtîgeha Amedê) is a prison located in the city of Diyarbakır, in southeastern Turkey.
 It was established in 1980 as an E-type prison by the Ministry of Justice.
 After the September 12, 1980 Turkish coup d'état, the facility was transferred to military administration and became a Martial Law Military Prison (Sıkıyönetim Askeri Cezaevi).
 Control of the prison was returned to the Ministry of Justice on May 8, 1988.

 The capacity of Diyarbakır E-type Prison is 744.
 However, the prison is sometimes overcrowded.
 When the Human Rights Commission in the Grand National Assembly of Turkey (GNAT) visited the prison in October 1996 it had a capacity of 650 and was accommodating 942 prisoners.
-Diyarbakır D-type prison, which is provided for political prisoners can hold 688 people.
+The Diyarbakır D-type prison, housing political prisoners, can hold 688 people.